 Dinosaur N. M. – FOSSIL DISCOVERY TRAIL

 Fossil Discovery trail is an easy-to-follow 1-mile hike.
 The trail is accessible either from the Quarry Exhibit Hall (you’ll be returning down to the visitor center via this trail), or from the visitor center (you’ll make your way up to the Quarry).
-This is an easy trail although somewhat slippery in several places, and shade is non-existent for the most part.

 You’ll have another opportunity here to see and touch real dinosaur bones.